-WHEREAS, the adoption of the Climate Action Framework is exempt under the "common sense" exception in CEQA Guidelines Section 15061(b)(3), which establishes the general rule for projects concerning which it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment.
-Such activities are not subject to CEQA; and
+Adoption of the Climate Action Framework is considered a discretionary action that could therefore be a "project" under the California Environmental Quality Act (CEQA).
+Nonetheless, adoption of the Climate Action Framework is exempt under the "common sense" exception in CEQA Guidelines Section 15061(b)(3), which establishes the general rule for projects concerning which it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment.
+Such activities are not subject to CEQA.